hexolan/development/README.md

 ![Architecture](/docs/img-2.png)

 ## Services

+I used a variety of languages for writing the services as this was created as a hobby project and the architecture gave me some room to play around with.

 | Service | Language | Datastores | Description |
 | --- | --- | --- | --- |